Tochemey/goakt/readme.md

 ### Remoting

 This allows remote actors to communicate.
 The underlying technology is gRPC.
 To enable remoting just use the `WithRemoting` option when creating the actor system.
 See actor system [options](./actors/option.go).
+These are the following remoting features available:

+- `RemoteTell`: to send a fire-and-forget message to an actor remotely
+- `RemoteAsk`: to send a request/response type of message to a remote actor
+- `RemoteBatchTell`: to send a fire-and-forget bulk of messages to a remote actor
+- `RemoteBatchAsk`: to send a bulk messages to a remote actor with replies
+- `RemoteLookup`: to lookup for an actor on a remote host
+- `RemoteReSpawn`: to restarts an actor on a remote machine

 ### Cluster

 This offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
 Go-Akt nodes are automatically discovered.
 See [Clustering](#clustering).
 Beware that at the moment, within the cluster the existence of an actor is unique.
-When the node where a given actor has left the cluster, the given actor is no longer accessible.
-We can improve this behaviour by introducing the redeployment of actors on new nodes.
+When the node where a given actor has left the cluster, the given actor is no longer accessible. _We can improve this behaviour by introducing the redeployment of actors on new nodes_.

 ### Observability